 The Keifuku Randen Line

 If you have plenty of time available, you might consider visiting Kinkakuji as part of a more focused but relaxed tour of north western Kyoto.
-After taking the bus to Kinakuji, other famous temples such as Ryoanji with its famous rock garden, and the huge temple complex of Myoshinji are both within walking distance.
-From these temples Ryoanji Station on the Keifuku Randen line is not far away.
-You could then use this quaint little tramline to explore other areas of western Kyoto, such as Arashiyama, at a more leisurely pace.
+After taking the bus to Kinkakuji, you can continue west along the Kinukake-no-michi area toward Ryoanji Temple with its famous rock garden.
+From the Ryoanji and Myoshinji area, stations on the Keifuku Randen Kitano Line give access toward Kitano-Hakubaicho, Omuro-Ninnaji, and onward connections toward Arashiyama.
 For more information about the best sightseeing spots along this route check our Keifuku Randen Line article.

 Hire a Taxi